huaminghuangtw/Second-Brain/huaming-second-brain/Untitled 6.md

 ### Raymond Chandler's two writing rules
-1. You don’t have to write
+1. You don't have to write
-2. You can’t do anything else
+2. You can't do anything else

 If sitting at a computer kills your creativity, talk to your phone (Otter.ai) and transcribe what you say until you have enough ideas to write.